ImgBotApp/InternetNL/detail/mail/ipv6/mx-AAAA/exp_en.md

-We check if the name servers of your domain name return an AAAA record with IPv6 address for your mail server(s) (MX's).
-If you have one mail server (MX) defined, we expect that one to have an AAAA record.
-If you have more than one mail server, than at least two should have an AAAA record.
+We check if the name servers of your mail server domain return an AAAA record with IPv6 address for every mail server (MX).